tperry2x-uk/OpenXtalk-IDE-DontPanicEdition/IDE Bundle/Contents/Tools/Documentation/guides/XTalk Script.md

 Data Grids allow you to display data in both grid and form modes.
-You can customize a data grid to include custom layouts that include any other LiveCode object.
+You can customize a data grid to include custom layouts that include any other object.
 Data grids can provide a view into a data source, allowing you to display large data sets.
 For full documentation on using data grids, see the [online documentation](http://lessons.runrev.com/spaces/lessons/manuals/datagrid)